DTLudlow/eprints-3.4.4-docker/readme.md

-# EPrints 3.4.4 Docker Image
+# EPrints 3.4.5 Docker Image

 A modified version of the original by Justin Bradley, with the following improvements:

 - No unmet dependencies
 - Updated to use AlmaLinux v9 base image
-- Uses EPrints v3.4.4 RPM
+- Now obtains EPrints 3.4.5 from the Eprints GitHub repository at https://github.com/eprints/eprints3.4
 - Includes fix for Apache segmentation issue caused by XML::LibXSLT
 - Includes a directory for ease of moving files to and from the container  (`/var/shared` directory within the container)